 - Divide your overall investment and lend to multiple borrowers even within the same category so as to minimize any default.

 - Reinvest your payments regularly so as to benefit from the power of compounding.
 Don’t let the money be idle.

-Using these simple strategies, conservative investors can earn smart returns without compromising much on the safety of capital.
-Since the repayment of loans happens through EMIs, unlike your bank FDs, your investment starts paying you back almost immediately—another positive.
+Using these simple strategies, conservative investors can earn smart returns from P2P Lending without compromising much on the safety of capital.
+Since the repayment of loans happens through EMIs, unlike your bank FDs, your investment starts paying you back almost immediately—another positive prospect of P2P Lending.